yourdevkalki/arbitrum-vibekit/README.md

 You are now prepared to leverage the sample implementations within our [`examples`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) directory to extend your agent's capabilities.

-## IDE Setup
+## 🛠️ IDE Setup

 To get the most out of Vibekit, we recommend using a vibe coding workflow: an approach that pairs AI copilots with structured tool contexts for a more fluid, conversational, and iterative development process.
 Below, you’ll find instructions on configuring your environment to set up a vibe coding workflow.

-### What is Vibe Coding?
+### 🎧 What is Vibe Coding?

 Vibe coding is a method of working side-by-side with an AI assistant in a shared environment that includes your project’s folder structure, tool capabilities, and any relevant data or schema, making its suggestions more targeted and accurate.
 Instead of issuing isolated prompts, you continuously refine your code within this context.
 This is particularly helpful when building agents, as you can dynamically piece together different tools and execution logic, while the AI remains aware of the larger project structure and goals.

-### Cursor

-We recommend using the Cursor IDE, which is built specifically for vibe coding with LLMs.
+We recommend using the [Cursor IDE](https://www.cursor.com/), which is built specifically for vibe coding with LLMs.
 Cursor allows you to:

 - Define project context via simple rule files defined in Cursor's dedicated [.cursor/rules](https://docs.cursor.com/context/rules) folder.